basecamp/lufo/README.md

 ```

 #### Example #2
-Set Lufo to track a `<select>` with the ID `author_id`, with a unique cookie name.
+Set Lufo to track a `<select>` with the ID `author_id`, and a unique cookie name.
 Only enable Lufo if the list grows to `10` items.
 Only show `3` of the most recently selected items.
 Ignore a value of `none`.
 Finally, turn off the divider, shorten the recent list title, and move the recent selects into an `<optgroup`>.

 ```javascript
 jQuery('#author_id').lufo({